Email FacebookTwitterMenu burgerClose thin

 What Is a Living Trust?

-Essentially, a living trust is a legal framework established by a document that’s used to store property and assets.
-It has a trustee who is in charge of managing it and distributing the property stored in it to the designated beneficiaries.
-The person who creates the trust, also known as the grantor or settlor, can be the trustee, or that person can appoint someone else to serve as trustee.
+Essentially, a living trust is a legal framework established by a document that holds property and assets.
+It has a trustee who manages it and distributes its property to the designated beneficiaries.
+The person who creates the trust, also known as the grantor or settlor, can also serve as the trustee.
+They can also appoint someone else to serve as trustee.

-Irrevocable living trusts are permanent.
-The grantor can’t change an irrevocable living trust or remove property from it without express permission from everyone named in the trust.
-The trust fully owns the property placed in it, and taxes are paid through the trust.
+• Irrevocable living trusts.
+Irrevocable living trusts are permanent, so the grantor can’t change an irrevocable living trust or remove property without express permission from everyone named in the trust.
+The trust fully owns its property, and you pay taxes through the trust.

 How Much Does It Cost to Create a Living Trust in Iowa?